elisampson/lab4-web-foundations-html/README.md

 Comp 305, Fall 2025
 - Had a problem with my first commit so I pushed it.
 Hopefully that is ok and I belive I fixed the issue
 - I moved some of my new work to a doc because I was moving things around in my file directory and didn't want to delete my progress.
 Not trying to cause confusion on my multiple commit messages I did at the beginning
+- Picture tag media not showing up, for whatever I try
+- Noticed a lot of websites block iframes so used wiki